JadeLiu13/BendersDecomposition/README.md

 1. runCallBackBenders()
 ```

  It also returns the optimal value of the decision variables as well as the optimal objective value.

+ Although the callback procedure performs better than the classic approach, you will observe that both these methods cannot beat the Gurobi Solver in CPU time.